Former Overwatch professional and top Twitch streamer Felix ‘CS:GO on the platform, and why he won't stream it himself.

 Lengyel then pointed out that the category's "browse" page was being inundated by live events like BLAST Pro Series and re-runs from previous ESL tournaments.
-“Its like, dude, what the fuck man.
-People have to be a NASA fucking spaceship leader to find your stream dude,” he added.
+“Its like, dude.
+People have to be a NASA spaceship leader to find your stream dude,” he added.

-He wasn’t finished there though, as he continued on: “Why the fuck would I stream it?
-People stream it less, people watch it less, people care less - people tune into the and tournaments and don’t give a fuck about the game anymore and that kinda kills it on Twitch.”
+He wasn’t finished there though, as he continued on: “Why would I stream it?
+People stream it less, people watch it less, people care less - people tune into the and tournaments and don’t care about the game anymore and that kinda kills it on Twitch.”